farzad1132/GSC/README.md

 # GSC: Generalizable Service Coordination

-Official implementation of **[GSC: Generalizable Service Coordination](https://arxiv.org/abs/2311.02657)** paper.
+Official implementation of **[GSC: Generalizable Service Coordination](https://arxiv.org/abs/2311.02657)**.
 GSC performs coordination of services consisting of inter-dependent components in multi-cloud networks.
 Service coordination comprises the placement and scalability of components and scheduling incoming traffic requests for services between deployed instances.

 ## Setup
 This code has been tested using **Python 3.8.6**.
 We recommend installing the required packages (specified by ***requirements.txt*** file) inside a **virtual environment**.